-General and Administrative Expense.
-General and administrative expense increased during the three months ended March 31, 2014, largely as a result of an increase in salaries, benefits and incentive compensation primarily as a result of increased head count and an increase in professional services expense.
+General and Administrative.
+General and administrative expense increased during the six months ended June 30, 2014, largely as a result of an increase in salaries, benefits and incentive compensation primarily as a result of increased head count and an increase in professional services expense.

 Transaction Costs.
-Transaction costs were \$0.5 million for the three months ended March 31, 2014, and primarily related to financial and legal advisory costs associated with the Red Rock Drop Down.
+Transaction costs for the six months ended June 30, 2014, primarily related to financial and legal advisory costs associated with the Red Rock Drop Down.
+Transaction costs for the six months ended June 30, 2013, primarily related to financial and legal advisory costs associated with the Bison Drop Down and our acquisition of Mountaineer Midstream.

-Depreciation and Amortization Expense.
-Depreciation and amortization expense increased during the three months ended March 31, 2014 largely due to recognizing depreciation and amortization from the Bison Midstream and Mountaineer Midstream systems.
-An increase in contract amortization for the Grand River system and assets placed into service on the Grand River system also contributed to the increase.
+Depreciation and Amortization.
+The increase in depreciation and amortization expense during the six months ended June 30, 2014 was largely driven by contributions from Mountaineer Midstream and Bison Midstream.
+An increase in contract amortization and assets placed into service on the Grand River system also contributed to the increase.

-Interest Expense and Affiliated Interest Expense.
-The increase in interest expense during the three months ended March 31, 2014, was primarily driven by our issuance of \$300.0 million of 7.50% senior notes in June 2013.
+Interest Expense.
+The increase in interest expense during the six months ended June 30, 2014, was primarily driven by our issuance of \$300.0 million of 7.50% senior notes in June 2013 and a higher average outstanding balance on our revolving credit facility as a result of our June 2013 and March 2014 borrowings to partially fund the Partnership's acquisition capital expenditures.